Queen of the Damned

-Queen of the Damned is a 2002 vampire film directed by Michael Rymer, based on the third novel of Anne Rice's The Vampire Chronicles series, The Queen of the Damned (1988), although the film contains many plot elements from the novel's predecessor The Vampire Lestat.
-A stand-alone sequel to Interview with the Vampire (1994), the film stars Stuart Townsend, Aaliyah as the vampire Queen Akasha in her final film role, Marguerite Moreau, Vincent Pérez and Lena Olin.
-Townsend and Matthew Newton replaced Tom Cruise and Antonio Banderas in the roles Lestat and Armand respectively.
+Queen of the Damned is a 2002 horror film directed by Michael Rymer from a screenplay by Scott Abbott and Michael Petroni.
+It is based on the 1988 novel The Queen of the Damned by Anne Rice, the third novel of the book series The Vampire Chronicles, although the film contains many plot elements from the novel's 1985 predecessor, The Vampire Lestat.
+A stand-alone sequel to Interview with the Vampire (1994), the film stars Stuart Townsend, Aaliyah in her final film, Marguerite Moreau, Vincent Pérez and Lena Olin.
+Townsend and Matthew Newton replaced Tom Cruise and Antonio Banderas in the roles of Lestat and Armand, respectively.

+The film finds the vampire Lestat de Lioncourt (Townsend) awakening in the modern world and becoming a famous singer in a rock band, while the ancient progenitor of all vampires, Akasha (Aaliyah), also awakens and seeks him out.

-The film is dedicated to Aaliyah, who died in a plane crash on August 25, 2001, after she had shot all her scenes.
-Released on February 22, 2002, in North America and on April 4, 2002, in Australia, it received generally negative reviews from critics and did not perform well at the box office.
+The film is dedicated to Aaliyah, who died in a plane crash on August 25, 2001, after completing her scenes in the production.
+It was distributed by Warner Bros.
+Pictures and released in the United States on February 22, 2002, and in Australia on April 4, 2002.
+Queen of the Damned was panned by critics and was a commercial disappointment, grossing $45.4 million against a $35 million production budget.